ggeerraarrdd/shelfie/README.md

 ### Initial Release

-The initial release of _Shelfie!_ was submitted as the final project for IS411: Introduction to Programming for Business Applications (DePaul University, Autumn 2022).
+The initial release (v1.0.0) of _Shelfie!_ was submitted as a final project for [IS411: Introduction to Programming for Business Applications](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?CrseId=015792) (DePaul University, Autumn 2022).
 That version used a PostgreSQL database instance hosted on AWS and the psycopg2 library.

 Project brief as of Autumn 2022: